This year's Longmire Scientific Day will be held on Friday, March 8, 2019 in the Tamkin Auditorium at the Ronald Reagan UCLA Medical Center.

-The 2017 Longmire Visiting Professor will be Dr. Pedro del Nido
+The 2019 Longmire Visiting Professor will be Dr. Barbara L. Bass, MD, FACS

+Dr. del Nido was the 2017 Longmire Visiting Professor.
 Dr. del Nido graduated with honors in Biochemistry from the University of Wisconsin and received his medical degree at the University of Wisconsin Medical School.
 He completed his General Surgery residency at Boston University in 1982, and Cardiothoracic Surgery at the University of Toronto in 1985.
 He then trained as a Pediatric Cardiac Surgeon at The Hospital for Sick Children in Toronto.
-After completing residency, Dr. del Nido began his career at the University of Illinois in Chicago, and in 1989 went to the Children’s Hospital of Pittsburgh.
-He returned to Boston in 1994 to work at Boston Children’s Hospital, and became Chief of Cardiovascular Surgery in 2003.
-He was appointed William E. Ladd Professor of Child Surgery at Harvard Medical School in 2004.

 2016 Longmire Scientific Day